parsleyhealth/recruiting/data-architect/README.md

 * Prompts and suggestions for care from automated analysis of all available patient data with application of a broader collection / corpus of health data

-You are asked to consider the following constraints and concerns:
+You are asked to consider the following constraints and existing resources:

 * You will interface with an existing EHR which exposes a JSON API.
 This provides the patient chart, containing: